edheltzel/neo-ed/lua/plugins/ui/lualine/README.md

 3. Lualine reloads with fresh colors from the new colorscheme
 4. Your statusline automatically matches the new theme

+## Git Branch Dirty Indicator

+The branch component changes color based on working tree status:

+- **Gray** - Clean working tree
+- **Red** - Has uncommitted changes (added, modified, or removed lines)

+This uses `gitsigns` to detect changes, so gitsigns must be installed and active.

 ## Commands

 ### `:LualineRefresh`